 Paid media for the campaign is executed each summer, primarily between Memorial Day and Labor Day when most boaters are on the water.
-Advertising and outreach includes billboards, pumptopper advertising at gas stations, gas station TV advertising , geo-targeted and contextually-targeted digital banner ads and pre-roll video ads, paid social media ads on Facebook and Instagram, and digital radio ads on Pandora.
+Advertising and outreach has included billboards, pumptopper advertising at gas stations, gas station TV advertising, geo-targeted and contextually-targeted digital banner ads and pre-roll video ads, paid social media ads on Facebook and Instagram, and digital radio ads on Pandora.
 The campaign also includes outreach to boaters through tactics such as email blasts, inserts in boat registration mailings, boat ramp signage, earned print ads and editorial in relevant publications, outreach materials, and organic social media.

-Signs are installed on the surface of boat ramps on lakes with or at high risk for getting invasive species.
+Signs to inform boaters of the need to clean, drain, and dry their boats are installed on the surface of boat ramps on lakes with or at high risk for getting invasive species.
 These signs are cleaned regularly to maximize visibility to boaters visiting the lake.

-The Texas Parks and Wildlife Department also provides 32"x24" boat ramp signs to partners and controlling authorities on lakes that have zebra mussels or giant salvinia.
+The Texas Parks and Wildlife Department also provides 32"x24" boat ramp signs to partners and controlling authorities on lakes that have invasive mussels or giant salvinia.